 What We Do

-Through the Public Health Emergency Preparedness (PHEP) cooperative agreement, our Regional Emergency Preparedness & Response (EPR) team assists local public health agencies in strengthening their abilities to respond to all types of public health incidents and build more resilient communities.
-We work with local, regional, and state partners to make sure our community is prepared for any disaster that might occur.
+Our Regional Emergency Preparedness & Response (EPR) team assists local public health agencies in 10 Western Colorado counties planning and responding to emergencies.
+We work with local, regional, and state health care partners, including hospitals, emergency medicals services and emergency management to make sure our communities are prepared for any disaster that might occur.

-Our emergency preparedness and response team keeps the community informed about what to do in case of an emergency, such as a natural disaster, an act of terrorism, or a disease outbreak.
+Our job is to ensure that, no matter what the emergency, our health and medical agencies can continue to deliver medical care and supplies to all populations in need.
+We work to keep the community informed about what to do in case of an emergency, such as a natural disaster, an act of terrorism, or a disease outbreak.

 - Water – one gallon per person, per day for at least seven days.

 - Food – nonperishable.
 Don’t forget to pack a manual can opener.